 Overnight Stay: Two adults spend the night at the Shelter.
 Two people may sign up together or an individual will be paired with another volunteer.
 Volunteers arrive at 7:00 pm and are met by an Evening Coordinator who shows them the ropes.
 They set up and serve dinner.
-The next morning they get up early, and are free to leave by 7:00 am.
-A child over the age of Bar or Bat Mitzvah is considered an adult and may spend the night with a parent.
+The next morning they get up early, and are free to leave by 6:00 am.
+A child over the age of Bar or Bat Mitzvah is considered an adult and may spend the night with a parent, or an adult approved by the child’s parents.
 Children under the age of 13 may cook or spend the night with two adults.
-Click here to view our Guidelines for Overnight Volunteers.
+Click here to view Guidelines for Overnight Volunteers.

 Click here to read Jennifer Powers’ Yom Kippur Speech!